-I have a thinner top lip than I do a bottom lip, so I was really excited years ago when I discovered lip plumper glosses.
+I have a thinner top lip than a bottom lip, so I was excited years ago when I discovered lip-plumper glosses.
 However, I was not prepared for the intense burning sensation.
-Then, I had to figure out are lip plumper glosses supposed to burn?
+Then, I had to figure out how our lip plumper glosses should burn.
 Is there a reason they feel this way?
-Actually, they are supposed to burn, but only to an extent.
+They are supposed to burn, but only to an extent.

 Lip Plumpers Are Supposed To Burn